parthshr370/Computer-Science-Notes/Notes/Git and Github.md

 The use of `-u` is to **upload**

 So the last line of the code says that push and upload the file to the main branch of the origin file

+40.  *"The tip of your current branch is behind its remote counterpart"* means that there have been changes on the remote branch that you don’t have locally.
+And Git tells you to import new changes from **REMOTE** and merge it with your code and then push it to remote.

+You can use this command to force changes to the server with the **local repository** (). remote repo code will be replaced with your local repo code.

+`git push -f origin master`

+With the `-f` tag you will override the remote branch code with your local repo code.